 Vitamin B12 is a nutrient that plays many essential roles in your body.

-The RDI for vitamin B12 ranges from 2.4 mcg for adults to 2.8 mcg for breastfeeding women.
+The RDA for vitamin B12 ranges from 2.4 mcg for adults to 2.8 mcg for people who are breastfeeding.

 Most people meet these needs through diet alone, but older adults, people on strict plant-based diets, and those with digestive disorders may benefit from supplements, though dosages vary based on individual needs.